-Welcome to the English Department!
+Welcome to the English and Foreign Languages Department!

+English: The English Program is aimed at improving students’ abilities to read, think, and write critically.
 We offer an A.A. degree and prepare students with professional, comprehensive, and rigorous training in writing for transfer to a university B.A. degree program with the writing, researching, and critical thinking skills necessary to succeed.
 The courses in the program are specifically designed to prepare students for study in English at a four-year university; with goals both educational and artistic, the English Program offers a multi-genre curriculum with foundation courses in critical thinking, writing, literature, fiction, nonfiction, drama, and poetry with additional options to take courses in African-American literature, Shakespeare, creative writing, journalism, and other specialized courses in literature and writing.
 Accentuated by active participation in student-centered classrooms, students learn strategies for participation in and facilitating workshops at the professional level.